 Personalization in omnichannel goes a step further when you introduce chat routing by customer segmentation.
 With segmentation and routing rules, you can label your visitors based on pre-defined rules to ensure the best agents responds each time.
 This could take the form of international support teams designated to specified geographic regions, or individual agents assigned to VIP website visitors.

-The value of AI automation introduced to an omnichannel customer service platform should not go overlooked.
+The value of AI automation introduced to an omnichannel customer support software should not go overlooked.
 More than just responding to requests, AI automation can introduce agent tools that drive efficiency and improve outcomes.
 As customer requests come in, AI-powered agent assist tools can recommend appropriate knowledge base articles or other resources.
 By putting resources at an agent’s fingertips, those agents can respond faster and with a higher degree of confidence.
 This feature also helps to train new staff that may still be learning your products and services.

-While you may not be ready to introduce chatbots and automation when first implementing omnichannel customer service software, it’s best to plan ahead and select a platform that offers chatbots.
+While you may not be ready to introduce chatbots and automation when first implementing omnichannel customer support software, it’s best to plan ahead and select a platform that offers chatbots.
 While you can often integrate third party chatbots to another omnichannel platform, this can cause complications down the road, meaning it’s best to find an omnichannel platform offering its own chatbot.

 To ensure the easiest upgrade path, look for omnichannel platforms that offer a variety of chatbot types.
 This includes basic bots as well as more advanced AI chatbots so that you can upgrade your bot when you’re ready.